This is a standard pie or tart crust recipe.

 Basic Pie and Tart Crust

 Standard all-butter crust.
-Blitz a few dry ingredients, add some fat, let it rest in the refrigerator before using or freeze it for later.
+Blitz a few dry ingredients, add some fat, let it rest in the refrigerator before using or freeze for later use.

 - 1 - 2 tsp sugar